jo/couchdb-best-practices/README.md

 stats-on-patient-age-by-case-status
 ```

-The case above refers to builtin reduce functions, which should cover the wide
+The case above refers to built-in reduce functions, which should cover the wide
 majority of uses.